 Internal alchemy uses as its laboratory the human body, mind and consciousness.
 Consequently, for the internal alchemists the equivalent of changing lead into gold becomes the changing of their own foolishness into wisdom, greed into generosity, anger into compassion, judgment into equanimity and fear into acceptance.
 They don’t seek physical immortality so much as complete freedom for consciousness or the soul.
 Although the term internal alchemy may mean different things in various Taoist traditions, the common bond is a series of transformations.

 There are many ways to accomplish these transformations.
-Most are unexplainable in writing as they must be taught by a living adept.
+Most are inexplicable in writing, as they must be taught by a living adept.
 A central technique, however, is the dissolving practice with specific methodologies for each of the eight energy bodies.
+Click here to learn more about our Taoist Meditation program.